San Francisco Acupuncture for Stress, Anxiety and Depression

 Why should you care about stress?

-Stress can lead to poor health, more pain, worse allergies, and mood problems.
+Stress can lead to poor health, more pain, worse allergies and other immune problems, and mood problems.
 It can even shorten your life.

 You’ve probably heard that you need to manage your stress but can’t imagine where you’ll find the time it takes to meditate, do biofeedback, take vacation time, or any of the other many “remedies” for stress reduction.